mcoconnor/django-emailmessagetemplates/README.md

 Default: The `DEFAULT_FROM_EMAIL` value from your project's settings.

 The default email address to use for message sent from templates.
 This is can be overridden on a per-template basis by setting the `sender` field on the template model instance.
 It can be overridden on a per-email basis by setting the `from_email` attribute on an instantiated `EmailMessageTemaple` object or using the `from_email` argument to any of the convenience functions.

+**`EMAILTEMPLATES_ALLOW_HTML_MESSAGES`**

+Default: False

+If true, templates can produce HTML-formatted messages and provide plain-text alternative content.
+Enabling this option will display additional fields in the Django admin form and will enable HTML generation for templates that have a `type` of `text/html`.